-I’m a historian of 19th and 20th c.
+I’m an historian of 19th and 20th c.
 China and an associate professor of History at the University of Mary Washington.
-My research interests include histories of colonialism and capitalism, global expositions, childhood and material culture.
-This website is a central locale for links related to ongoing projects, past endeavors, and related info.
+My research includes explorations of colonialism, spectacle, childhood and play.
+This website is a central locale for links related to ongoing projects, past endeavors, and occasional blog posts.

 Among my digital projects, I am editor of Gulou 鼓楼 (“Drum Tower”), a site for East Asia news and resources.